-It's been a weird couple of weeks for assassinations plots.
+Last year was a weird one for assassinations plots.

 We learned that former Vice President Dick Cheney was so worried about the security of his artificial heart that he asked his doctors to deactivate its wireless device, lest hacker assassins use it to deactivate him.

 Then a Mexican drug lord was killed at a children's party in Cabo San Lucas by a team of assassins dressed as clowns.